-The Company applies a risk based approach for compliance.
-Every domain (i.e. policy) is given a priority score based on the current risk level and current mitigating measures.
-Based on this priority score, the compliance roadmap for 2019 - 2020 was defined.
+The Company applies a risk based approach to define the compliance roadmap.
 The Compliance team ensures that each compliance domain (i.e. policy) is assigned to an owner.
 Responsibilities of these policy owners and other key compliance stakeholders (Legal, Regulatory and SLT members) have been recorded in a compliance 'Roles & Responsibility' matrix.